Uncovering Chinatown’s living history

 The New York City Department of Transportation (DOT) came to SVA's Interaction Design MFA program with a brief to design a digital interaction at the Canal Street Triangle that would be useful to both residents and tourists.
 The Canal Street Triangle is one of seven locations in and near Manhattan’s Chinatown that the DOT is looking to redesign.

-Interviews with 28 people, including tourists, local visitors to Chinatown, residents, business owners, and community leaders, helped us to form and iterate our ideas.
-At the end of 8 weeks, we presented our final concept: Uncovering Chinatown’s Living History, a bilingual resource for residents and tourists.
+Interviews with 28 people, including tourists, local visitors to Chinatown, residents, business owners, and community leaders, helped us to form and iterate on our ideas.
+At the end of eight weeks, we presented our final concept: Uncovering Chinatown’s Living History, a bilingual resource for residents and tourists.
 The components of our proposal are a timeline that reveals and celebrates Chinatown’s rich history, inlaid onto the sidewalk, and a double-sided interactive screen; on one side, a photo map exposes visitors to Chinatown’s hidden gems, and on the other side, a digital bulletin board promotes the neighborhood’s broad range of creative energy, from brush painting classes and workshops to panel discussions and resources for recent immigrants and refugees.

 We presented our concept to Neil Gagliardi, Director of Urban Design at the Department of Transportation and Wellington Chen, Executive Director of the Chinatown Partnership in February 2017.